 - Kaitlin McGaw and Tommy Shepherd, Jr. of Alphabet Rockers are collaborating with Our Family Coalition to create From A to Ze (working title), a youth-focused, 10-song hip hop album exploring contemporary gender issues and LGBTQ identity.

-- Nkeiruka Oruche is collaborating with The Dance Brigade, a New Group from Wallflower Order to develop and present Wey You Dey? (pidgin English for “Where were you?), a dance-theater performance piece asking people of the diaspora to reflect on and tell a story from a specific moment in their lives.
+- Nkeiruka Oruche is collaborating with The Dance Brigade, a New Group from Wallflower Order to develop and present Bakanal de Afrique: What Had Happened Was…, a dance-theater performance piece asking people of the diaspora to reflect on and tell a story from a specific moment in their lives.

 About the Creative Work Fund